Professional Golf BA (Hons)

 - Golf coaching and development

-- Golf facility operations
+- Golf facility operations and management

 - Golf education